Can Gmail Ads Get Even More Annoying?

 Protecting Your Privacy

 For those concerned about their privacy, alternatives to Gmail that prioritize user privacy and data protection exist.
 Email providers like Tutanota offer end-to-end encryption, ensuring that only the intended recipients can read your emails or calendar appointments.
+The encryption also works frictionless in the email and calendar app.
 These providers have strict privacy policies and do not scan user emails for targeted advertising.
 By choosing such providers, users can regain control over their personal data and enjoy greater peace of mind.

 On top of that, privacy-first providers have united to make politicians ban targeted advertisements.
 By switching to Tutanota, you support the privacy movement.
 This will increases the likeliness that user profiling fueling the ad-based business model that Google, Facebook, Amazon and other Big Tech companies rely on will come to an end.